 A full walk around will give you the spatial awareness of a venue, which will be useful when it comes to planning the lay out your event and arranging any décor, entertainment or visible catering such as food trucks.

 We always recommend a full site visit, and if you have time to take your team to view a venue, there are a few things you’ll need to check of your list.

 As well as availability and hire costs, you’ll need to consider:

-- Emergency exits — This will help planning against any unforeseen emergencies
+Emergency exits — This will help to plan against any unforeseen emergencies

 Taking the extra time to arrange a visit will give you the confidence you need that you’ve found the perfect fit for your event and organisation.
 To find out more about how our venue is one of the most unique spaces in south Wales, get in touch with our events team.